joekidd/Finding-Lane-Lines-on-the-Road/README.md

-# Finding Lane Lines on the-Road
+# Finding Lane Lines on the road

+[![Click to view the video](https://github.com/joekidd/Finding-Lane-Lines-on-the-Road/blob/master/test_images_output/screen.png)](https://www.youtube.com/watch?v=K4ZBT96A8VQ)

 An implementation of the first project of the Udacity Self-Driving Car Nanodegree Program.
-All the videos from the task description were process by the algorithm and the final result is presented in the video below.
+All the videos from the task description (test_videos directory) were process by the algorithm and the final result is presented in the video above.

-[![Click to view the video](https://github.com/joekidd/Finding-Lane-Lines-on-the-Road/blob/master/test_images_output/screen.png)](https://www.youtube.com/watch?v=K4ZBT96A8VQ)

-At the top of the video, you may find a visualization of each step of the pipeline.

 ## Pipeline

 Each step of the algorithm is described below.
+At the top of the video, you may find a visualization of each step of the pipeline.

 #### Region of interest